-Mental Health Awareness week is upon us.
-This provides GPs a reminder about the importance of mental health and emphasises the need to reflect on how we are supporting all of our patients’ mental health during these troubled times.
+During October we had Mental Health Awareness week.
+This provided GPs with a reminder about the importance of mental health and emphasises the need to reflect on how we are supporting all of our patients’ mental health during these troubled times.
 Practices will have a register of patients with significant mental health conditions and there should be regular follow up of these patients as well as medication reviews.
 In the chaos of reconfiguring regular practice life, it is inevitable that some things will be postponed and some practices are relying on patient contact or adopting a more opportunistic response to reviewing such patients.

 Anecdotal evidence from discussion with colleagues across South Wales reveals a reported decrease in contact of new patients with mild to moderate depressive symptoms.
 There have been a number of previously stable patients asking to increase or restart antidepressants due to worsening symptoms.
 Many report the number of contacts with patients with severe mental health problems such as psychosis and bipolar effective disorder have decreased.
 A recent report on the BBC highlighted an old age psychiatrist who said ‘our patients appear to have evaporated’ blaming patients being too fearful to seek help at this time.
 The survey of 1300 mental health doctors reported a 45% decrease in routine appointments.
 Full data is not yet known.
 Voluntary services have also been affected with all face-to-face support such as counselling and group meetings being cancelled as a result of the lockdown.
 Despite this, Cardiff and Vale out of hours service saw their percentage of mental health related calls double this April compared to the same month in 2019 and this percentage is already higher for May.